actano/presence/README.md

 in case of problems, I'd wish to find the answers or links to the answers of these questions here:
 - how can the app be tested? -> npm test is a stub, feel free to add tests
 - how can the heroku app be redeployed? -> it is automatically
-- how is the auto deployment realized? -> Lars?aa
+- how is the auto deployment realized? -> Lars?
 - how can I trigger the deployment of a change manually? -> pushing
 - is a test run involved before deployment?
-- how to fail-safe if remote urls are down and no usable local-cache ianswerdeanss available
+- how to fail-safe if remote urls are down and no usable local-cache available?